ISAITB/docs-tdl/source/testcase/index.rst

     :header: "Name", "Required?", "Description"

-    authors, no, A string to indicate the test case's authors. description, no, A string to provide a user-friendly description of the test case that is displayed to users. documentation, no, Rich text content that provides further information on the current test case. lastModified, no, A string acting as an indication of the last modification time for the test case. name, yes, The name of the test case that is used to identify it to users. published, no, A string acting as an indication of the test case's publishing time. specification, no, Optional information regarding the test case's normative specification reference. tags, no, Optional tags used to record additional metadata for the test case and visually highlight its attributes. type, no, Either "CONFORMANCE" (the default) or "INTEROPERABILITY".
+    authors, no, A string to indicate the test case's authors. dependencies, no, One or more ``dependency`` elements to record information on the test case's dependencies. description, no, A string to provide a user-friendly description of the test case that is displayed to users. documentation, no, Rich text content that provides further information on the current test case. lastModified, no, A string acting as an indication of the last modification time for the test case. name, yes, The name of the test case that is used to identify it to users. published, no, A string acting as an indication of the test case's publishing time. scopes, no, One or more ``scope`` elements to record information on the test case's intended scope. specification, no, Optional information regarding the test case's normative specification reference. tags, no, Optional tags used to record additional metadata for the test case and visually highlight its attributes. type, no, Either "CONFORMANCE" (the default) or "INTEROPERABILITY".
 "INTEROPERABILITY" is used when more than one actor are defined as SUTs.